Azure/azure-sdk-for-go/sdk/azcore/README.md

 ```
 ### Consuming Service Methods Returning `Pager`

-If a service call returns multiple values in pages, it would return a `Pager` as a result.
+If a service call returns multiple values in pages, it would return a `runtime.Pager` as a result.
 You can iterate over pages using the following coding pattern:

 ```go
 client, err := exampleservice.NewClient()